sachinkaru123/Parallax-Test-SE/README.md

   - UsersSeeder

 - **Options**:
   - Only authenticated users can manage this system.
-There are 8 predefined authenticated users.
   - Real-time finding and categorizing data.
-  - Mobile responsive UI for better user experience on all devices.
+  - responsive UI for better user experience on all devices.
   - Client-side and server-side validation ensure data integrity and security.
   - Error handling for smooth user experience and debugging.
   - Multiple books can be selected when borrowing.